Mobile Websites and Mobile Apps – do I need both?

 Should my small business have a mobile site or a mobile app?

-As shown above, mobile apps are used in very specific circumstances where an “operation” such as ordering pizza or booking accommodation is done frequently.
+Whilst convenient to larger organisations, mobile apps are used in very specific circumstances where an “operation” such as ordering pizza or booking accommodation is done frequently.
 If a visitor to your site needs only to “pop in and out” of your site occasionally for your services then they are unlikely to download an app to do so.